TALK TO AN EXPERT+977-9764792172

 4. Restricted Area Permit:

-If your Makalu Base Camp Trek Itinerary takes you through the Kanchenjunga Base Camp route and enters restricted villages like Chepuwa, Hatiya, Kimathangka, and Pawakhola.
+If your Makalu Base Camp Trekking Itinerary takes you through the Kanchenjunga Base Camp route and enters restricted villages like Chepuwa, Hatiya, Kimathangka, and Pawakhola.
 You require a special permit for Restricted Area.
 Cost: $20 per person per week for the first 4 weeks.
 Then USD 25 for a week per person for additional weeks.

 5. Guide Requirement: